Sanitary Napkins: Types and Uses

 Earlier, women used sandbags and mud bags during the menstruation cycle.
 When these bags use to get heavy with the flow, women use to throw the sand and mud, and they fill the bags again and use them.
 It was the most unhygienic practice women use to do during periods.

 Mainly materials used to produce a disposable sanitary napkin includes bleached rayon, cotton, and plastic.
 However, companies are reluctant to disclose the materials used to create a sanitary napkin.
-Sanitary napkins are made of non-biodegradable plastics, and it takes 500 to 800 to decompose, hence causing environmental and health hazards.
+Sanitary napkins are of non-biodegradable plastics, and it takes 500 to 800 to decompose, hence causing environmental and health hazards.

 Pantyliner is a type of sanitary napkin that can be use to absorb the daily vaginal discharge.
 Women can use it during medium and low menstrual flow or spotting.
 It can be use as a support for tampons and menstrual cups.